 Alternatives to SubPals

-The only thing close to a legitimate alternative is creating good content and running good YouTube ads.
-Since the method is so flawed, there aren't any direct alternatives that are similar.
+The only thing close to legitimate alternatives is creating good content and running good YouTube ads or doing collaborations with other channels.

 SubPals Pros and Cons